IAMSAGAYAABINESH/Football-Player-Position-Suggestion/README.md

 # Football-Player-Position-Suggestion

 The Football Player Position Suggestion is a Python program designed to assist coaches, scouts, and analysts in determining the optimal positions for football players based on their individual performance statistics.
-Whether you're evaluating players for a professional team, a college team, or even a local club, this program provides data-driven insights to make informed decisions about player positioning.
+Whether you're evaluating players for a professional team, a college team, or even a local club, this program provides data-driven insights to make informed decisions about player positioning. (do not use it for real time analysis)

 # Data Description :